Alfred Hollings: Cricket

 Hollings played in all three of Wellington's matches in the 1926–27 Plunket Shield, making his debut on Christmas Day against Otago at the Basin Reserve.
 Despite a duck in his first innings, he scored 23 runs in the second, and, although he failed to take wicket, was described as a "useful change bowler" ahead of the team's match against Canterbury at Lancaster Park.
 A better batting performance which saw him scored 65 not out in a second Wellington victory of the season, saw him retained for a non-Shield match against Auckland in January, again scoring 65 not out.

 Hollings played a total of seven first-class cricket matches for Wellington, five of which were in the Plunket Shield.
-After his four matches during the 1926–27 season he did not play again for the representative side until a match against the touring Marylebone Cricket Club touring side in December 1929, (Note: The MCC side was the English cricket team which was touring New Zealand and was the first to play Test matches against New Zealand.
+After his four matches during the 1926–27 season he did not play again for the representative team until a match against the MCC touring team in December 1929, (Note: The MCC team was the English cricket team which was touring New Zealand, and was the first to play Test matches against New Zealand.
 At the time official English touring teams played under the name, colours and badge of the MCC and were only styled "England" during Test matches.) before featuring twice in Wellington's successful Plunket Shield campaign later in the 1929/30 season―he was reported as suffering from an illness during the 1927–28 season and was "unavailable" for the team in 1928–29.
-In February 1927 Hollings was in the Wellington team to play against the a touring Melbourne Cricket Club side.
+In February 1927 Hollings was in the Wellington team to play against the a touring Melbourne Cricket Club team.

 In Wellington senior club cricket Hollings was, in 1927, one of only five players who had scored three double centuries in a season in the previous almost 30 years.
 Earlier that year the Wellington Cricket Association had unsuccessfully nominated Hollings for the New Zealand team.

 In 1933 Hollings was appointed Assistant Secretary for the Wellington Cricket Association.
-During his cricketing career Hollings played at the local senior club level for Varsity (Victoria University) from 1925 to 1929, Wellington from 1929 to 1933, and Karori from 1934 until 1937 and continued to play matches for a variety of sides until at least 1940 as well as playing golf.
+During his cricketing career Hollings played at the local senior club level for Varsity (Victoria University) from 1925 to 1929, Wellington from 1929 to 1933, and Karori from 1934 until 1937 and continued to play matches for a variety of teams until at least 1940 as well as playing golf.